-The presentation contains a number of supplementary financial measures, including net present value ("NPV 10", "NPV 15" and "NPV 20"), which do not have standardized meaning or a standard method of calculation and therefore may not be comparable to similar measures used by other companies.
+The presentation contains a number of supplementary financial measures, including net present value ("NPV 10"), which does not have standardized meaning or a standard method of calculation and therefore may not be comparable to similar measures used by other companies.
 Such metrics have been included to provide users with additional measures to evaluate the Company's performance; however, such measures are not reliable indicators of the future performance of the Company and future performance may not compare to performance in previous periods.
 Therefore, such metrics should not be unduly relied upon.
-NPV 10, NPV 15 and NPV 20 are the differences between the present value of cash inflows and the present value of cash outflows over a period of time at a 10%, 15% and 20% discount rate, respectively.
-Management uses these finance metrics for its own performance measurements and to provide investors with measures to compare the Company's economic returns and operations over time.
-Readers are cautioned that the information provided by these metrics, or that can be derived from these metrics, as presented herein, should not be relied upon for investment or other purposes.
+NPV 10 is the difference between the present value of cash inflows over a period of time at a 10% discount rate, respectively.
+Management uses this finance metric for its own performance measurements and to provide investors with measures to compare the Company's economic returns and operations over time.
+Readers are cautioned that the information provided by this metric, or that can be derived from this metric, as presented herein, should not be relied upon for investment or other purposes.

-This presentation contains supplementary financial measures expressed as: (i) adjusted funds flow, operating expenses and transportation on a \$/boe basis and (ii) royalty rate.
+This presentation contains supplementary financial measures expressed as: (i) adjusted funds flow, operating expenses, and transportation, and corporate general and administrative expense on a \$/boe basis and (ii) royalty rate.
 Metrics presented on a \$/boe basis are calculated by dividing the respective measure, as applicable, over the referenced period by the aggregate applicable units of production (boe) during such period.